nazimur-rahiman/sparkle-dental/site/content/services/_index.md

       We are actively involved in conducting  dental camps and would love to be a part of any community related services
     imageUrl: img/volunteer-2055043_1920.png
+  - heading: Tooth extraction
+    text: >-
+      We believe and work towards keeping your natural teeth for lifetime. but sometimes, we are left with no choice but to extract.
+There is nothing to fear during or after extraction. one can carry about their day to day activities without any hindrance.
+    imageUrl: img/tooth-3492645_1920.jpg
+  - heading: 'Mouth Ulcers, red & white areas in mouth'
+    text: >-
+      Mouth ulcers are usually small painful areas inside the mouth.
+Some people experience recurrent mouth ulcers, which can cause burning sensation, difficulty in eating and subsequently poor health.
+We are qualified to help you in management of these kinds of mouth, cheek and tongue soreness.
+    imageUrl: img/mouth_ulcer.jpg
 ---